This year, more returns expected before the gifts are opened

+A UPS driver prepares to deliver packages, Wednesday, Dec.
+19, 2018, in Baltimore.
+UPS expects its busiest return day to fall before Christmas for the first time.
+(AP Photo/Patrick Semansky)

-The gifts under the tree haven't been opened yet, but people are already returning their holiday hauls.
+The gifts under the tree haven't been opened yet, but people are already returning some of their holiday hauls.

 Continue Reading Below